dennisbailey/node-express-request-routes/README.md

 ### Finishing our POST request

 Now we've covered middleware, let's try our POST route again.
 We'll need to do this using either Postman, or CURL.
-With curl, the command to send data in a POST request is as follows
+With CURL, the command to send data in a POST request is as follows

 ```sh
 $ curl --data "moviename=zoolander" http://localhost:8080/movies